MicrosoftDocs/windows-dev-docs/hub/apps/design/controls/listview-and-gridview.md

 The next section goes into greater detail about how to visually represent simple and custom class items properly in a ListView or GridView template.

-For more information about data binding, see [Data binding overview](/windows/uwp/data-binding/data-binding-quickstart).
+For more info about data binding, see [Data binding overview](/windows/uwp/data-binding/data-binding-quickstart).

 > [!NOTE]
 > If you need to show grouped data in your list view, you must bind to a [CollectionViewSource class](/uwp/api/Windows.UI.Xaml.Data.CollectionViewSource).
 CollectionViewSource acts as a proxy for the collection class in XAML and enables grouping support.
-For more information, see [CollectionViewSource](/uwp/api/Windows.UI.Xaml.Data.CollectionViewSource).
+For more info, see [CollectionViewSource](/uwp/api/Windows.UI.Xaml.Data.CollectionViewSource).

 ## Customize the look with a data template